isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 - Passport validity is less than 6 months
 - Failure to complete payment for your Day 3 and Day 7 post-arrival COVID-19 Polymerase Chain Reaction (PCR) tests

-#### 12. How do I change the validity of my VTP?
+#### 13. How do I change the validity of my VTP?

 A VTP is valid for single entry into Singapore anytime from your intended date of entry and up to six calendar days after.

-If you need to enter before or after the validity period, please submit an appeal <a href="https://go.gov.sg/sto-enquiry">here</a> or call the SafeTravel Enquiries helpline at 6812 5555.
+If you need to enter before or after the validity period, please write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry">here</a> or call the SafeTravel Enquiries helpline at 6812 5555.
 All appeals are assessed on a case-by-case basis.

-#### 13. How can I cancel my VTP as I no longer wish to travel to Singapore?
+#### 14. How can I cancel my VTP as I no longer wish to travel to Singapore?

-Please submit a request <a href="https://go.gov.sg/sto-enquiry">here</a> or call the SafeTravel Enquiries helpline at 6812 5555.
+Please write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry">here</a> or call the SafeTravel Enquiries helpline at 6812 5555.

-#### 14. Can travellers use the VTP to transit/transfer through Singapore?
+#### 15. Can travellers use the VTP to transit/transfer through Singapore?

 No, the VTP is for travellers who intend to enter Singapore and is not applicable for transfer/transit passengers.
 At this point in time, travellers will only be able to transfer through Singapore Changi Airport if they are travelling with an airline whose transfer routes have been approved by the Civil Aviation Authority of Singapore (CAAS).
 Travellers should confirm with their airline on their eligibility to transfer.